ssl105/Raytracing-Images/index.md

 The images below focus on direct lighting from area light sources.
 Direct lighting involves two rays and one bounce.
 The first ray is drawn through a pixel from the camera/eye to some point in the scene.
 Then the ray bounces and another is theoretically drawn to the light source.
 Since we are dealing with an area light source, realistically the secodn ray could land anywhere with the light source.
 So to model this accurately, we can sample random points from the light source to draw our second ray.

+The image below is rendered by using an analytical solution for quad light sources.
+There is no noise in the image, but analytical solution cannot be used in general since it does not consider shadows.
+For this project is used to create a reference image.
 ![image7](images/hw2/analytic.png)

+The image below uses 9 random samples from the light source to determine the color of the ground surface.
+You can see that it is noisy compared to the reference solution above.
 ![image8](images/hw2/direct9.png)

+The image below uses 9 random samples as well, but the sampling is stratified.
+Stratified sampling in this case refers to dividing the area of the light source into 9 equal cells like a grid and taking a sample from each cell.
+This makes the resulting image more precise, but requires more calculations.
 ![image9](images/hw2/direct3x3.png)

+Here are some more images rendered with accurate physics-based direct lighting using stratified sampling.
+Notice how the shadows differ from those produce by the raytracer.
+The edges of the shadow are softer because part of the light passes through from sampling.

 ![image10](images/hw2/sphere.png)